cmars/layer-lets-encrypt/README.md

 Some things could be improved:

-- Support for automatic renewals, or even manual renewals with an action.
 - Better rate-limiting of the registration retries.
 - Not attempting to register if not exposed (can this be detected?).
 - Not attempting to register if FQDN isn't ready, or is incorrect.